Colonia del Sacramento

 Where the city was founded is the largest open area in the old city, big enough to practice military maneuvers long ago.

 The lighthouse was built in 1857 over the ruins of the San Francisco convent.
-It is normally open every day from 12 to 7pm.
-Cost $15 (Uruguayan Pesos - 2009).
+It is normally open every day from 12 to 7pm and there is an entrance fee.
 For more information, some photos and a video from the top of the lighthouse, check out our Lighthouse of Colonia page.

 Built in the Moorish style architecture, this bullring that seated 10,000 people was inaugurated on the 9th of January 1910.
 Despite the large investment only 8 bullfighting events where ever held here due to a government prohibition of the 'sport' in 1912.
 Now it is completely abandoned though is still on the must-see lists of most tourists.